jon-camuso/jinjup-html-controls/Readme.md

 Currently supported class constructors are listed below.
-Subclass these to create your own custom implementations
+Subclass these to create your own custom implementations.

 ```js